-Explanation of the SIMPLEV e SIMPLEV module can be explained as follows: module PODSTAT is called to register the POD_STATUS_INFORMATION block contained in the CORBA include member.
-Registering the POD_STATUS_INFORMATION block allows the PL/I runtime to popu with exception information, if necessary.
-If completion_status i zero after a call to the PL/I runtime, this means that the call ha completed successfully. ulate it is set to ORBARGS is called to initialize a connection to the ORB.
-PODSRVR is called to set the server name.
-PODREG is called to register the IDL interface , simpleObject, with PL/I runtime. th the OBJNEW is called to create a unique object reference from the se name, interface name, and object ID for the server. rver OBJ2STR is called to translate the object reference created by OE into a stringified IOR.
-The stringified IOR is then written to the I member.
-PODRUN is called, to enter the ORB::run() loop, to allow the OR receive and process client requests.
-B to ${\scriptstyle \textsc{objrel}}$ is called to ensure that the servant object is released provided by the servant object of t operly. e the preface of this guide for details about the compilers that this p pports. oroduct Location of the SIMPLEV module bu can find a complete version of the SIMPLEV server mainline in bixhlq.DEMO.PLI.SRC(SIMPLEV).
+Explanation of the SIMPLEV The SIMPLEV module can be explained as follows: module PODSTAT is called to register the POD_STATUS_INFORMATION block that is contained in the CORBA include member.
+Registering the POD_STATUS_INFORMATION block allows the PL/I runtime to populate it with exception information, if necessary.
+If completion_status is set to zero after a call to the PL/I runtime, this means that the call has completed successfully.
+2. ORBARGS is called to initialize a connection to the ORB.
+3. PODSRVR is called to set the server name.
+4. PODREG is called to register the IDL interface, SimpleObject, with the PL/I runtime.
+OBJNEW is called to create a unique object reference from the server name, interface name, and object ID for the server.
+6. OBJ2STR is called to translate the object reference created by OBJNEW into a stringified IOR.
+The stringified IOR is then written to the IORFILE member.
+7. PODRUN is called, to enter the ORB::run() loop, to allow the ORB to receive and process client requests.
+8. OBJREL is called to ensure that the servant object is released properly.
+See the preface of this guide for details about the compilers that this product supports.
+Location of the SIMPLEV module You can find a complete version of the SIMPLEV server mainline in orbixhlq .DEMO.PLI.SRC(SIMPLEV).